...And the Woman Clothed in Sun: Plot

 Bedelia Du Maurier (Gillian Anderson) is giving a lecture detailing her experience with Lecter when she is approached by Graham (Hugh Dancy).
-He calls her out for aligning with him, but she notes he is still interested in Lecter.
+He calls her out for aligning with Lecter, but she notes he is still interested in Lecter.
 Meanwhile, Dolarhyde takes Reba (Rutina Wesley) to a zoo, allowing her the experience of touching a sleeping tiger.
-Dolarhyde, who views the tiger as shining brighter, feels worried when Reba approaches her hand to the tiger's teeth but she is safe.
+Dolarhyde, who views the tiger as shining brighter, feels worried when Reba lifts her hand to the tiger's teeth, but she is safe.
 They then go to Dolarhyde's house, where they have sex.
-Dolarhyde then imagines Reba bathed in a yellow light, in the exact same manner as The Woman Clothed in Sun painting.
+Dolarhyde then imagines Reba bathed in a yellow light, in the exact same manner as The Great Red Dragon and the Woman Clothed with the Sun painting.

 When Dolarhyde wakes up the next morning, he has an hallucination.
-He then suddenly sees Reba has disappeared and runs off to the attic where he has the paintings and finds Reba nearby.
+He then suddenly sees Reba has disappeared and runs off to the attic where he keeps the paintings and finds Reba nearby.
 The hallucinations and the power of the painting make Dolarhyde see that the "Dragon" wants him to kill Reba.
-From his cell, Lecter uses the phone but manages to divert the hospital's attention by passing through the lines, eventually getting contacting Chilton's office, where he manages to get Graham's phone and address.
+From his cell, Lecter uses the phone but manages to divert the hospital's attention by passing through the lines, eventually getting to contact Chilton's office, where he manages to get Graham's phone and address.

 Graham questions Bedelia's intentions and she recalls her encounter with Neal Frank (Zachary Quinto), a patient referred to her by Lecter.
-He believes something is wrong with Lecter who felt his sessions with him actually worsened.
+He believes something is wrong with Lecter, feeling his sessions with him actually worsened his condition.
 Having rejected Lecter's medicaments, he asks for her advice, and she states she will give him the exact medicaments that Lecter gave him.
 Angered, Frank then starts to choke on his tongue.
 Bedelia tries to save him by clearing his airway but ends up shoving her hand down to Frank's throat, accidentally killing him.
 Back to the present, Bedelia tells Graham that he can still save himself.

-Graham visits Lecter to discuss more about "The Tooth Fairy", with Lecter noting that he kills families in order to help his "becoming".
+Graham visits Lecter to talk more about "The Tooth Fairy", with Lecter noting that he kills families in order to help his "becoming".
 During the conversation, Lecter mentions The Great Red Dragon paintings.
-At the Brooklyn Museum, Dolarhyde poses as a writer to gain access to a painting: the original copy of The Great Red Dragon and the Woman Clothed in Sun painting.
-After knocking the docent in charge, he touches the original painting and starts eating the paper.
-However, Graham is also checking at the museum.
-Dolarhyde hides in an elevator in order to avoid being seen but Graham catches him, although Dolarhyde throws him out of the elevator and escapes.
+At the Brooklyn Museum, Dolarhyde poses as a writer to gain access to a painting: the original copy of The Great Red Dragon and the Woman Clothed in Sun.
+After knocking out the docent in charge, he touches the original painting and starts eating the paper.
+However, Graham is also at the museum.
+Dolarhyde hides in an elevator in order to avoid being seen.
+Graham catches him, but Dolarhyde throws him out of the elevator and escapes.
 Graham goes upstairs, finding no sign of Dolarhyde.